+Data archiving plan attached as a separate file.
 Applicants should anticipate that NIJ will require, through special award conditions, that data sets resulting in whole or in part from projects funded under this solicitation be submitted for archiving with the NACJD.
-See https://nij.ojp.gov/funding/data-archiving-plans-nij-funding-applicants.
+See https://nij.ojp.gov/funding/research-development-and-evaluation-grant-award-requirements#data.

-Applications should include as an appendix a brief plan as a separate attachment - labeled "Data Archiving Plan" - to comply with data archiving requirements.
+Applications should include as a separate file a brief plan - labeled "Data Archiving Plan" - to comply with data archiving requirements.
 The plan should provide brief details about proposed data management and archiving, including submission to NIJ (through NACJD) of all files and documentation necessary to allow for future efforts by others to reproduce the project's findings and/or to extend the scientific value of the data set through secondary analysis.
-Pertinent files and documentation include, among other things, qualitative and quantitative data produced, instrumentation and data collection forms, codebook(s), any specialized programming code necessary to reproduce all constructed measures and the original data analysis, description of necessary de-identification procedures, and (when required) a copy of the privacy certificate and informed consent protocols.
+Pertinent files and documentation include, among other things, qualitative and quantitative data produced, instrumentation and data collection forms, codebook(s), any specialized programming code necessary to reproduce all constructed measures and the original data analysis, description of necessary deidentification procedures, and (when required) a copy of the privacy certificate and informed consent protocols.